 Our natural environment is another key theme in our Green City Plan.
 Protecting and enhancing our natural environment is essential for a cleaner, greener future for everybody in Southampton.

 Access to good quality green space is vital for health and wellbeing, providing a space to exercise and unwind, along with giving nature a place to thrive.
 We know that areas of the city have limited green space, that’s why we aim to add at least 25 urban wildflower meadows by 2025.

-These are areas that have been designated as sites of international and national importance for nature conservation.
-Southampton is home to a number of these.
-We have statutory duties to protect such sites and their features of interest, as well as to enhance their conservation value.
+We benefit from statutory nature conservation sites, these areas have been designated as sites of international and national importance for nature conservation.
+We have statutory duties to protect these sites along with enhancing the conservation value.

 Return to Green City Charter